thuyn789/message_board_flutter/README.md

 ## Bugs and Not Working

-- Bug: Message stream does not work properly.
-Thus messages will not appear automatically.
-Will try to implement fix.
 - Not working: User cannot update their login credential at the moment.
 Will update later